The Retail Industry and Its Impact on the Economy

-Mobile devices, especially cell phones, are becoming the biggest source of internet traffic.
-By 2020, 270 million shoppers will use their mobile devices to research and buy products.
+Mobile devices, especially cell phones, are becoming the biggest source of internet traffic By 2020, 270 million shoppers will use their mobile devices to research and buy products.
 That’s up from 244 million customers in 2015.
-Tablet use has been declining, while iPhone and Android phone use has been growing.
+Tablet use has been declining, while iPhone and Android phone use have been growing.

 In 2017, people in 16 countries said that 60 percent of their “everyday transactions” occurred in a digital form instead of a store.
 This included the United States, the United Kingdom, and Canada.